quelgeek/pyngres/README.md

 # Pyngres

 Pyngres is a Python wrapper for the Actian Ingres/Vector/X OpenAPI.
 It is currently available for Windows, Linux, and Darwin.

+Pyngres 0.5.0 is the
+latest release and supports all versions up to IIAPI_VERSION_11 as delivered with Ingres 12.0

 ## Installation